Construction of Maximal Hypersurfaces with Boundary Conditions: Rewriting the problem

 Any function $f$ on $M$ may also be written as a function on $\Omega$.
 As such we may calculate that

 where $C$ depends only on $\ov F$.
-We use this to obtain integral estimates, which are necessary since to the authors knowledge there is no equivalent of the Michael--Simon Sobolev inequality in Minkowski space.
+We use this to obtain integral estimates, which are necessary since to the author's knowledge there is no equivalent of the Michael--Simon Sobolev inequality in Minkowski space.
 We obtain boundary and Sobolev inequalities on our flowing manifold by simply using the Euclidean equivalents on $\Omega$.
-Of course these estimates are not coordinate invariant and so include factors of $v$, but these are good enough for our purposes.
+Of course these estimates are not coordinate invariant and so include factors of $v$, but they are sufficient for our purposes.

 \begin{lemma} Suppose $\Sigma$ satisfies Condition \ref{uassump}.
-Let $f\in C^1$ be a positive function on a spacelike hypersurface $M$ inside $\hat{\Sigma}$ with $\partial M \subset \Sigma$ such that at the boundary $\ip{\nu}{\mu}=0$.
+Let $f\in C^1$ be a positive function on a spacelike hypersurface $\ti M$ inside $\hat{\Sigma}$ with $\partial \ti M \subset \Sigma$ such that at the boundary $\ip{\nu_{\tilde{M}}}{\mu}=0$.
 Then we may estimate